szukacs/zenvironment/backend/README.md

 [How to generate ChatGPT API key](https://medium.com/@pawan329/how-to-generate-chat-gpt-api-key-daace2acc032)

 ## Where to reach swagger for backend?
-- if you are running on localhost then http://localhost:8080/swagger-ui/index.html#/ otherwise on /swagger-ui/index.htlm endpoint
+- if you are running the app on localhost then http://localhost:8080/swagger-ui/index.html#/ otherwise on /swagger-ui/index.htlm endpoint